 Days before he died, I was celebrating my birthday in Houston, where my dad had lived for 33 years.
 He was out of town, visiting his ill brother in California.
 I had not planned on Texas for my 37th but in the midst of a cross country drive, there I was.

 I drove by his beloved church in hopes of meeting his pastor, a man whose sermons he regularly emailed to me.
 I parked and found my way to the church’s offices-it was a boiling hot Tuesday in July.
 Reverend Miller was there in his office, wearing a light suit and priest’s collar.
 He received us warmly and suggested a tour around the church; we walked and talked for half an hour along with my mother-it was clear he knew little about us but we navigated the awkwardness with relative ease.

-Before I left I had a picture taken of the two of us, which I texted to dad.
+Before I left I had a picture taken of the two of us, which I texted to my dad.
 Back in the car, I got an immediate call from California, and he insisted I pull over so we could talk.
 I was not going to answer the phone because I was driving but my mom insisted from the front seat.

 We spoke in a gas station parking lot.
-He was OVER THE MOON that I’d met his friend and pastor, Patrick.
-He cited the Holy Spirit as Facilitator of the unplanned visit.
-The encounter meant just as much to me—I’d brushed up with an intimate part of his life that severed the estrangement between us more profoundly than any of my previous overtures.
+He was over the moon that I’d met his friend and pastor, Patrick.
+He cited the Holy Spirit as facilitator of the unplanned visit.
+The encounter meant just as much to me-I’d brushed up with an intimate part of his life that severed the estrangement between us more profoundly than any of my previous overtures.